stackpress/lib/docs/Exception.md

 A formatted JSON string representation of the exception.

-### Getting Stack Trace
+### 3.6.
+Getting Stack Trace

-The following example shows how to get the parsed stack trace.
+The following example shows how to get the parsed stack trace with detailed frame information.

 ```typescript
 const trace = exception.trace();